TomographicImaging/CIL-Reader-Showcase/README.md

 All contributed files should have the [Apache 2.0 License Header](https://github.com/TomographicImaging/CIL/blob/ab4d56e470eac32959e20fe36ba1bcc6a3eb5361/Wrappers/Python/cil/io/NEXUSDataReader.py#L4-L15) at the top, plus the name of the authors.

+Please read and adhere to the [developer guide](https://tomographicimaging.github.io/CIL/nightly/developer_guide/) and local patterns and conventions.

 Please also:
     Add a description of your contribution(s) to the top of your file(s) Add a link to the publicly available dataset used near the top of the file(s)